whocarescreative/blog/_posts/2019-05-20-creative-travel.md

 **The practice of disregarding plans.**

 To me, exploring a new place is a great excuse to appreciate the novelty of the moment.
 And when I impose a detailed itinerary on myself upon arriving into a new city, I feel like I’m inviting stress.
-Not only that, I feel like I’m offending the my destination by distilling it into a simple checklist.
+Not only that, I feel like I’m offending my destination by distilling it into a simple checklist.

 I have to-do lists when I am at home.
 And to me, it doesn’t make sense to do the same when I’m traveling.
 I can lose the stiff shell of routine.